SolaceServices/SolaceQueueBrowserGui/README.md

 The latest build is contained in the repo.
 Simply run the jar contained in the target folder, using the instructions for running below.

 ## Configuring the tool
+Please take a look at sample/ folder for sample configs.

 The tool currently supports a connection to a single broker.
 The broker URL and credentials are defined in a json file that this tool read in at launch time.
 You pass this file into the tool when you run it.
 See the example config file in the config/sampleBrowserConfig.json, described below:

 ```json